maelfabien/maelfabien.github.io/_pages/dl.md

 [Character-level LSTMs for Gender Classification from First Name](https://maelfabien.github.io/machinelearning/NLP_7/) : Implementation of the paper "Predicting the gender of Indonesian Names" on names given in France and in the US using bi-directional character-level LSTMs architecture.
 Achieved 90% accuracy.

+[Easy Question Answering with AllenNLP](https://maelfabien.github.io/machinelearning/NLP_9/) : Understand the core concepts and create a simple example of Question Answering.

 <br>

 ![image](https://maelfabien.github.io/assets/images/cv_head.jpg)